adonisjs/v5-docs/content/reference/database/query-builder.md

 ```

 The above example is not meant to simplify the complexity of SQL.
 Instead, it demonstrates the power of the query builder to construct such SQL queries without writing them as a SQL string.

+The method also accepts an optional third parameter which is an array of column names.
+The number of column names specified must match the number of columns in the result set of the CTE query.

 Here's a great article explaining the [PostgreSQL Recursive Query](https://www.postgresqltutorial.com/postgresql-recursive-query/)